oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. method:: Connection.tpc_commit(xid, one_phase)

     Commits a global transaction.
-When called with no arguments, this method commits a transaction previously prepared with :meth:`~Connection.tpc_begin()` and optionally prepared with :meth:`~Connection.tpc_prepare()`.
+When called with no arguments, this method commits a transaction previously prepared with
+    :meth:`~Connection.tpc_begin()` and optionally prepared with
+    :meth:`~Connection.tpc_prepare()`.
 If :meth:`~Connection.tpc_prepare()`
     is not called, a single phase commit is performed.
 A transaction manager may choose to do this if only a single resource is participating in the global transaction.

     If an ``xid`` parameter is passed, then an object should be returned by the :meth:`~Connection.xid()` function.
 This form should be called outside of a transaction and is intended for use in recovery.

     The ``one_phase`` parameter is a boolean identifying whether to perform a one-phase or two-phase commit.
-If ``one_phase`` parameter is True, a single-phase commit is performed.
-    The default value is False.
+If ``one_phase`` parameter is *True*, a single-phase commit is performed.
+The default value is *False*.
 This parameter is only examined if a value is provided for the ``xid`` parameter.
 Otherwise, the driver already knows whether :meth:`~Connection.tpc_prepare()` was called for the transaction and whether a one-phase or two-phase commit is required.

     The following code sample demonstrates the ``tpc_commit()`` function::